Aztec cuisine: Domestic feasts

-Aztec private feasts included music singing, storytelling, dancing, incense burning, flowers, tobacco, offerings, and gift-giving.
+The Aztecs private feasts included music singing, storytelling, dancing, incense burning, flowers, tobacco, offerings, and gift-giving.
 Aztec feasts were a display of material culture and wealth—notes by Friar Bernardino de Sahagún and Friar Diego Durán describe Aztec feasts as events where "everything was to be created in abundance".
 Feasts were organized to the point of ritual, there were roles and relationships displayed and reinforced.
 Hosts needed to meet the obligations of banqueting, in order not to "offend" their guests, and guests needed to reinforce the hosts' stature.

 There are multiple important events in Aztec society that called for feasts.
 Child naming ceremonies involved the ritual calling out of the baby's name and progressed into a large organized feast.
 This feast could consist of dressed bird or dog, meat and/or maize tamales, beans, cacao bean, and roasted chillis.

 Izcalli child presentation ceremonies were also important, part of the Aztec agricultural calendar.
 Izcalli was the last month of the calendar.
 Every fourth Izcalli celebration included the introduction of children, born during this four-year period, to the Aztec community.
 This feast introduced the child to actions important to their religious life such as singing, dancing, ceremonial drinking, sacrificial bloodletting, and body modification.

 The food served during this feast was traditionally spicy.
 Noted by Sahagun was: "And the sauce of the tamales was called 'red chilli sauce'.
 And when the good common folk ate, they sat about sweating, they sat about burning themselves.
 And the tamales stuffed with greens were indeed hot, gleaming hot."
 The wedding process also contained many ceremonies, the parents of a young male, when marriage was desired, had to ask permission of his calmecac school leaders.

 Part of this process was a feast of tamales, chocolate, and sauces.
 During the wedding itself, there were feasts of pulque, tamales, and turkey meat.
 Funerary feasts were also common among the wealthy class.
 Served at these feasts was octli (pulque), chocolate, bird, fruit, seeds, and other foods.